Voxel-Fox-Ltd/VoxelBotUtils/docs/gettingstarted.rst

 The simplest case usage of this library, as with many, would be to just use everything as default.

-Config File
+Configuration File
 -------------------------------------

-To get started, you'll need to make a config file.
+To get started, you'll need to make a configuration file.
 The library is nice enough to do this for you if you run the module via the commandline:

 .. code-block:: bash